HackYourFuture/React/week5/homework.md

 - From the mealsharing app repository make a frontend branch called `frontend`
 - Add all your changes to the branch `frontend`
 - Go through the [Homework checklist](#homework-checklist)
-- Create a pull request using the `frontend` branch
+- Create a pull request using the `frontend` branch and give your PR the same name `frontend`.
 - Wait for mentor feedback
 - Implement feedback, `add`, `commit` and `push` the changes
 - Now you can merge the changes into `master`